Hinds County, Mississippi

 Hinds County is a county located in the U.S. state of Mississippi.
 With its county seats (Raymond and the state's capital, Jackson), Hinds is the most populous county in Mississippi with a 2020 census population of 227,742 residents.
 Hinds County is a central part of the Jackson metropolitan statistical area.
 It is a professional, educational, business and industrial hub in the state.
 It is bordered on the northwest by the Big Black River and on the east by the Pearl River.
 It is one county width away from the Yazoo River and the southern border of the Mississippi Delta.

 In the 19th century, the rural areas of the county were devoted to cotton plantations worked by enslaved African Americans and depended on agriculture well into the 20th century; from 1877 to 1950, this county had 22 lynchings, the highest number in the state.
 Mississippi has the highest total number of lynchings of any state.

-In September 2022, it was reported that Hinds County, Mississippi, had the highest STD rate in the United States, with 2,253 cases per 100,000 residents.